International Allies F.C.: History

-After several years of hard work, they have finally achieved their biggest goal, having David Addy and Emmanuel Banahene in the Senior national team the Black Stars.
+After several years, they had some of their players, David Addy and Emmanuel Banahene in the Senior national team the Black Stars.

-The club have in 2008 a player (Dominic Oduro) playing for FC Dallas in the United States.
+The club in 2008 had a player (Dominic Oduro) playing for FC Dallas in the United States.
 He was scouted while playing for the University of Ghana, Legon by the Virginia Commonwealth University.
 Inter also have one player, Jonathan Quartey playing for Kaizer Chiefs FC in the South African Premier League.

-In January, 2008, the team took part in the 60th Edition of the Torneo Mondiale Di Calcio "Coppa Carnevale" from 28 January – 11 February.
-In the 2012/2013 season, six players left the club and joined to bigger teams worldwide Laud Ofosuhene joined to Portuguese Rio Ave F.C., Clifford Aboagye signed with Serie A top club Udinese Calcio, Aminu Abdallah joined to Canadian-based Major League Soccer club Vancouver Whitecaps FC and Fatau Mohammed signed with Swedish lower lige side Vimmerby IF.
-In June 2013 defeated Danbort FC and qualified first time for the promotion to the Ghana Premier League.
-The club will host its home games in the 2013/2014 Ghana Premier League season in the Tema Sports Stadium, because the original home stadium Ho Sports Stadium is too small.
+In January, 2008, the team took part in the 60th Edition of the Torneo Mondiale Di Calcio "Coppa Carnevale" from 28 January to 11 February.
+In the 2012/2013 season, six players left the club and joined other teams worldwide.
+Laud Ofosuhene joined to Portuguese Rio Ave F.C., Clifford Aboagye signed with Serie A top club Udinese Calcio, Aminu Abdallah joined to Canadian-based Major League Soccer club Vancouver Whitecaps FC and Fatau Mohammed signed with Swedish lower lige side Vimmerby IF.
+In June 2013, Inter defeated Danbort FC and qualified first time for the promotion to the Ghana Premier League.
+The club hosted its home games in the 2013/2014 Ghana Premier League season at the Tema Sports Stadium, because the original home stadium Ho Sports Stadium was too small.

-In January 2017 it was announced by the club that home games in the 2016/2017 Ghana Premier League would be played at the El Wak Stadium in Accra.
-In April 2019, Michel Otou was appointed as club captain, he left the club in 2020 few months before his contract expired.
+In January 2017, it was announced by the club that home games in the 2016/2017 Ghana Premier League would be played at the El Wak Stadium in Accra.
+In April 2019, Michel Otou was the club captain, he left the club in 2020 few months before his contract expired.